 Thrive Themes is the other premium theme that I’m crazy about.

-You can play around and add your own custom CSS into the built in “Custom CSS” box.
+You can play around and add your own custom CSS into the built in “Custom CSS” box provided.

-More over, you don’t need to install or use any additional plugins to achieve simple things like;
+With a Thrive theme you don’t need to install or use any additional plugins to achieve simple things like;

 - Adding social share buttons,